geocoder-php/GeocodableBehavior/README.md

 The **GeocodableBehavior** helps you build geo-aware applications.
 It automatically geocodes your models when they are saved, giving you the ability to search by location and calculate distances between records.

-This behavior uses two external APIs:
+This behavior uses [Geocoder](https://github.com/willdurand/Geocoder), the Geocoder PHP 5.3 library.

-* [IpInfoDB](http://www.ipinfodb.com/) for the IP-Based geocoding part;
-* [Yahoo!
-PlaceFinder](http://developer.yahoo.com/geo/placefinder/) for the Address-Based geocoding part.

 Installation
 ------------